Polymarket + UMA

 Polymarket supports UMA as a resolution source for markets displayed on the Polymarket.com interface.
 Polymarket, at its core, is oracle agonistic, but the UMA integration provides another option for market creators.

-The Polymarket-UMA adaptor is deployed on the Polygon network at the following address:
+The Polymarket-UMA adapter is deployed on the Polygon network at the following address:

-And the code for this adaptor has been open-sourced in the following repository:
+And the code is open source and available in the following repository:

-UMA is an optimistic oracle (OO) that uses economic guarantees to secure markets.
+UMA is an Oracle system that uses economic guarantees to secure markets.
 Unlike mechanically restrictive price feed oracles, an optimistic oracle is able to serve any arbitrary data on-chain.
 UMA’s flexible oracle serves data for uses including a cross-chain bridge, insurance, and custom derivatives.

-For markets secured by UMA’s optimistic oracle, UMA token holders are an impartial arbiter of the outcomes of relevant markets.
+For markets secured by UMA’s Optimistic Oracle(referred to as the OO), UMA token holders are an impartial arbiter of the outcomes of relevant markets.
 These markets can proceed with an entirely decentralized and trustless resolution mechanism.

 Underlying each market displayed on the Polymarket.com interface is a condition, prepared using the Gnosis conditional token framework (CTF).
 Per Gnosis’s documentation, “a condition is a question to be answered in the future by a specific oracle in a particular manner.”